apache/griffin/griffin-doc/proposal.md

 ## Current Status
 ###Meritocracy
-Griffin has been deployed in production at eBay and provided the centralized data quality service for several eBay systems ( for example, real time personalization platform, eBay real time ID linking platform, Hadoop datasets, Site speed analytics platform).
+Apache Griffin has been deployed in production at eBay and provided the centralized data quality service for several eBay systems ( for example, real time personalization platform, eBay real time ID linking platform, Hadoop datasets, Site speed analytics platform).
 Our aim is to build a diverse developer and user community following the Apache meritocracy model.
 We will encourage contributions and participation of all types of work, and ensure that contributors are appropriately recognized.

 ###Community
 Currently the project is being developed at eBay.
 It's only for eBay internal community.
-Griffin seeks to develop the developer and user communities during incubation.
+Apache Griffin seeks to develop the developer and user communities during incubation.
 We believe it will grow substantially by becoming an Apache project.

 ###Core Developers
-Griffin is currently being designed and developed by engineers from eBay Inc. – William Guo, Alex Lv, Shawn Sha, Vincent Zhao.
+Apache Griffin is currently being designed and developed by engineers from eBay Inc. – William Guo, Alex Lv, Shawn Sha, Vincent Zhao.
 All of these core developers have deep expertise in Apache Hadoop and the Hadoop Ecosystem in general.

 ###Alignment
-The ASF is a natural host for Griffin given that it is already the home of Hadoop, Beam, HBase, Hive, Storm, Kafka, Spark and other emerging big data products.
+The ASF is a natural host for Apache Griffin given that it is already the home of Hadoop, Beam, HBase, Hive, Storm, Kafka, Spark and other emerging big data products.
 Those are requiring data quality solution by nature to ensure the data quality which they processed.
 When people use open source data technology, the big question to them is that how we can ensure the data quality in it.
-Griffin leverages lot of Apache open-source products.
-Griffin was designed to enable real time insights into data quality validation by shared Infrastructure and generic features to solve common data quality pain points.
+Apache Griffin leverages lot of Apache open-source products.
+Apache Griffin was designed to enable real time insights into data quality validation by shared Infrastructure and generic features to solve common data quality pain points.

 ##Known Risks
 ###Orphaned Products
-The core developers of Griffin team work full time on this project.
-There is no risk of Griffin getting orphaned since at least one large company (eBay) is extensively using it in their production Hadoop and Spark clusters for multiple data systems.
-For example, currently there are 4 data systems at eBay (real time personalization platform, eBay real time ID linking platform, Hadoop, Site speed analytics platform) are leveraging Griffin, with more than  ~600M records for data quality status validation every day, 35 data sets being monitored, 50+ data quality models have been created.
+The core developers of Apache Griffin team work full time on this project.
+There is no risk of Apache Griffin getting orphaned since at least one large company (eBay) is extensively using it in their production Hadoop and Spark clusters for multiple data systems.
+For example, currently there are 4 data systems at eBay (real time personalization platform, eBay real time ID linking platform, Hadoop, Site speed analytics platform) are leveraging Apache Griffin, with more than  ~600M records for data quality status validation every day, 35 data sets being monitored, 50+ data quality models have been created.

-As Griffin is designed to connect many types of data sources,  we are very confident that they will use Griffin as a service for ensuring the data quality in open source data ecosystems.
+As Apache Griffin is designed to connect many types of data sources,  we are very confident that they will use Apache Griffin as a service for ensuring the data quality in open source data ecosystems.
 We plan to extend and diversify this community further through Apache.

 ###Inexperience with Open Source
-Griffin's core engineers are all active users and followers of open source projects.
-They are already committers and contributors to the Griffin Github project.
+Apache Griffin's core engineers are all active users and followers of open source projects.
+They are already committers and contributors to the Apache Griffin Github project.
 All have been involved with the source code that has been released under an open source license, and several of them also have experience developing code in an open source environment.
 Though the core set of Developers do not have Apache Open Source experience, there are plans to onboard individuals with Apache open source experience on to the project.

 ###Homogenous Developers
 The core developers are from eBay.
 Apache Incubation process encourages an open and diverse meritocratic community.
-Griffin intends to make every possible effort to build a diverse, vibrant and involved community.
+Apache Griffin intends to make every possible effort to build a diverse, vibrant and involved community.
 We are committed to recruiting additional committers from other companies  based on their contribution to the project.

 ###Reliance on Salaried Developers
-eBay invested in Griffin as a company-wide data quality service platform and some of its key engineers are working full time on the project. they are all paid by eBay.
+eBay invested in Apache Griffin as a company-wide data quality service platform and some of its key engineers are working full time on the project. they are all paid by eBay.
 We look forward to other Apache developers and researchers to contribute to the project.

 ###Relationships with Other Apache Products
-Griffin has a strong relationship and dependency with Apache Hadoop, Apache HBase, Apache Spark, Apache Kafka and Apache Storm, Apache Hive.
+Apache Griffin has a strong relationship and dependency with Apache Hadoop, Apache HBase, Apache Spark, Apache Kafka and Apache Storm, Apache Hive.
 In addition, since there is a growing need for data quality solution for open source platform (e.g. Hadoop, Kafka, Spark etc), being part of Apache’s Incubation community, could help with a closer collaboration among these four projects and as well as others.

 ##Documentation
-Information about Griffin can be found at https://github.com/eBay/griffin.
+Information about Apache Griffin can be found at https://github.com/apache/incubator-griffin.

 ##Initial Source
-Griffin has been under development since early 2016 by a team of engineers at eBay Inc. It is currently hosted on Github.com under an Apache license 2.0 at https://github.com/eBay/griffin.
+Apache Griffin has been under development since early 2016 by a team of engineers at eBay Inc. It is currently hosted on Github.com under an Apache license 2.0 at https://github.com/apache/incubator-griffin.

 Once in incubation we will be moving the code base to Apache git repository.

 ##External Dependencies
-Griffin has the following external dependencies.
+Apache Griffin has the following external dependencies.

 **Basic**